 Excellence Reporter: Dr. Miller, what is the meaning of life?

 Richard C. Miller: To live from, and related to everyone and everything from “heart-centered presence of being” is my answer to the inquiry, “What is the meaning of life.”

 As heart-centered presence, I feel myself connected to myself, to everyone, and to everything around me.
 Especially with eyes closed, but even with eyes wide open, as heart-centered presence I feel how I am both a local and nonlocal presence that feels everywhere and nowhere specific.
 And when I fully stop and experience my presence of being, I feel how ‘it’ and ‘I’ am beyond time, space, and lack, need or want.
-I can feel how my heart-centered presence of being has been — and is always here — independent of all states and circumstances.
+I feel how heart-centered presence of being has been — and is always here — independent of all states and circumstances.
 I’ve come to realize that living from presence gives rise to meaning, value and purpose; qualities that are independent from what I’m doing, not doing, feeling, thinking, perceiving, or experiencing.

 The words I’m using here are conceptual pointers to my lived-experience as being.
 Life has meaning only to the degree that I’m fully living each moment — non-intellectually — from the wholeness of being.

-At the end of each day, as I imagine I will at the end of my life, I look forward to looking back and asserting, “I lived.
+At the end of each day, as I imagine I will at the end of my life, I enjoy asserting, “I lived.
 I loved.
 I laughed.
 I served.
 I spoke from truth.
 I took risks.
 I was authentic.
 I kept learning.
 I kept inquiring.”
-Meaning, purpose and value for me, is based in how I nourish and live these qualities of love, kindness, speaking the truth, and living authentically — in my relationships with myself, my wife, children, friends, workmates, peers, students, and with all those I meet in the marketplace.
+Meaning, purpose and value, for me, is based in how I nourish and live these qualities of love, kindness, speaking truth, and living authentically — in my relationships with myself, my wife, children, friends, workmates, peers, students, and with all those I meet in the marketplace.

 Meaning arrives as I experience my innate and spontaneous ability to “be,” and remain grounded, with my heart open, and my actions authentic amidst doing, working, playing, writing, talking, eating, resting.